Chisomgold/sideprojs-PhD/README.md

 # Bioinformatics Pipeline - Mutathem

-This tool processes mutation and methylation data using Python scripts and `bedtools`.
-It works with mutation and methylation zip files as well as methylation loci metadata downloaded from xenabrowser.
-It merges both data by genomic location based on the provided (optional) window and extracts unique genes.
+This tool processes mutation and methylation data (from Illumina platforms) using Python scripts and `bedtools`.
+It works with mutation data, methylation data, and methylation loci metadata downloaded from xenabrowser.
+It merges the data by genomic location based on a provided (optional) window and extracts unique genes within it.
+That is, it identifies genes within the regions of mutation and methylation sites.

 ## Installation